 When you finish, you will take a shuttle back to the Red Barn Park where you parked.
-There, we’ll feed and rehydrate you with tasty food, 10 Barrel beer, and AVID hard cider.
+There, we’ll feed and rehydrate you with amazing burritos, 10 Barrel beer, and AVID hard cider.
 There are live finish line results so you can see when the other runners finish.
 We’ll have an awards ceremony where the top three male and female finishers from each distance will receive great prizes from our sponsors.
 We will also hand out three-deep age-group awards and have raffle prizes.

 Weather at Bennett Pass (start)